-ObjectivesThe Project aims to contribute in ensuring and sustaining improved working conditions, especially for women workers, through the improvement and promotion of labor laws compliance in the rural sectors in the Philippines and Indonesia.
-The project seeks to improve the capacity of government, employers’ and workers’ groups in the promotion of compliance labor laws, OSH and gender equality in addressing critical labour issues in the rural sectors.
+ObjectivesThe Project aims to contribute in ensuring and sustaining improved working conditions, especially for women workers, through the improvement and promotion of labour laws compliance, occupational safety and health and gender equality, in the rural sectors in the Philippines and Indonesia.

-Project OutcomesThe Project will work closely with regional and country level partners to achieve the following target outcomes:
+Project OutcomesThe Project works closely with regional and country level partners to achieve the following target outcomes:

 Short term outcomes• Enhanced and improved gender-responsiveness of national and regional level tripartite systems for developing and promoting labour laws in target sectors.